 In 2013, Ivan won the prestigious Gwendolyn Koldofsky prize.
-He is a staff vocal coach and rehearsal pianist for UofT Opera Division and for the previous four years was the accompanist at Toronto City Opera.
+He is a staff vocal coach and rehearsal pianist for UofT Opera Division and an accompanist at Toronto City Opera for the third season.

 Ivan played at numerous auditions, competitions, and recitals with performers of all levels, ranging from amateur opera enthusiasts to internationally acclaimed professionals.

 Want to fulfill your dreams of singing in the chorus of one or two operas while having the real experience of acting on stage?

 Join TCO’s Chorus through TDSB.
 No audition is required.
 Prior choral experience and ability to read music will be an asset!
 We will assist your home practice through our on-line teaching tool Toperaid.

 Registration starts August 16.
 There will be a fee payable directly to TDSB upon registration, and an administration fee of $120 payable to TCO on the first day of class on September 19, 2017.
 Space is limited, please register today!